Getting Here FlightsLearn More

 Flying to Newfoundland

-There are five airports on the island: St. John’s, Gander, Deer Lake, Stephenville, and St. Anthony.
-While St. John’s is the main international hub for Newfoundland and Labrador, major airlines fly from Toronto and Halifax to Deer Lake and Gander on a daily basis.
-It’s about 3.5 hours flying time from Toronto or New York to St. John’s, and just 1.5 hours from Halifax.
+There are four airports on the island: St. John’s (YYT), Gander (YQX), Deer Lake (YDF), and St. Anthony (YAY).
+St. John’s is the main international hub for Newfoundland and Labrador and receives flights from Alberta, Ontario, Québec, and Nova Scotia.
+Major airlines also fly from Ontario, Québec, New Brunswick, and Nova Scotia to Deer Lake and Gander.
+It’s about 6 hours from Edmonton/Calgary, 3.5 hours flying time from Toronto to St. John’s, and just 1.5 hours from Halifax.

 Flying to Labrador

 When you’re planning your trip, be sure to keep the size of the province in mind.
-If you’re visiting western Newfoundland, flying into Deer Lake would be your best option.
-Similarly, St. John’s is the best entry point for those visiting the Avalon Peninsula and eastern Newfoundland.
-Gander is a good option for the central region of the island.
-Happy Valley-Goose Bay is ideal for central Labrador and those taking charters north, and Wabush serves western Labrador.
+If you’re visiting western Newfoundland, flying into Deer Lake (YDF) would be your best option.
+Similarly, St. John’s (YYT) is the best entry point for those visiting the Avalon Peninsula and eastern Newfoundland.
+Gander (YQX) is a good option for the central region of the island.
+Happy Valley-Goose Bay (YYR) is ideal for central Labrador and those taking charters north, and Wabush (YWK) serves western Labrador.
+Air travel to southern Labrador can be arranged through Blanc Sablon, PQ (YBX) just across the Québec border.
+Air Saint-Pierre services Saint Pierre-Miquelon (FSP) from Canada and France.

 Getting Around On The Ground